 The Mountain Lake property consists of 6,853 hectares and was staked by IsoEnergy in 2016.
-The property contains an historical inferred mineral resource estimate of 8.2 million pounds U_3O_8 with an average grade of 0.23% U_3O_8 contained in 1.6 million tonnes of mineralization.
+The property contains a historical resource estimate of 8.2 million pounds U_3O_8 with an average grade of 0.23% U_3O_8 contained in 1.6 million tonnes of mineralization.
 Uranium mineralization is hosted within sandstone and dips shallowly from the top of the bedrock down to approximately 180 metres below surface.
 See "Technical Disclosure" above.

-Under the terms of the Mountain Lake Option Agreement, Consolidated Uranium obtained the option to acquire a 100% interest in the Mountain Lake uranium property for consideration comprised of 900,000 Consolidated Uranium common shares and \$20,000 cash, received on August 11, 2021 and August 7, 2020, respectively.
+Under the terms of the Mountain Lake Option Agreement, Consolidated Uranium obtained the option to acquire a 100% interest in the Mountain Lake uranium property for consideration comprised of \$20,000 cash and 900,000 Consolidated Uranium common shares, received on August 7, 2020 and

+August 11, 2021, respectively.
 The option is exercisable at Consolidated Uranium's election on or before August 3, 2023 for additional consideration of \$1,000,000, payable in cash or shares of Consolidated Uranium (provided certain conditions are met) at the discretion of Consolidated Uranium.
 If Consolidated Uranium elects to acquire the Mountain Lake property, IsoEnergy will be entitled to receive the following contingency payments in cash or shares of Consolidated Uranium, at the discretion of Consolidated Uranium:

-- If the uranium spot price reaches USD\$50 per pound, IsoEnergy will receive an additional \$410,000 - If the uranium spot price reaches USD\$75 per pound, IsoEnergy will receive an additional \$615,000 - If the uranium spot price reaches USD\$100 per pound, IsoEnergy will receive an additional \$820,000
+- If the uranium spot price reaches USD\$50 per pound, IsoEnergy will receive an additional \$410,000 - If the uranium spot price reaches USD\$75 per pound, IsoEnergy will receive an additional \$615.000 - If the uranium spot price reaches USD\$100 per pound, IsoEnergy will receive an additional \$820,000